ptrckqn/shadibeshai-website/src/pages/lab.md

         below) has been published in many highly esteemed, peer-reviewed journals (e.g., Clinical Psychology Review; Mindfulness; Behavior Therapy). "
+    - title: Anthony L Elsom
+      sub: "Research Coordinator "
+      body: "Anthony completed his B.A (Honours) in Psychology at the University of Regina.
+His thesis focused on determining the correlates of suicide ideation for Indigenous Peoples in Canada.
+He currently serves as the research coordinator for the Depression, Cognition & Culture Lab (DCC) under the supervision of Dr. Beshai.
+He plans on completing graduate studies in Clinical Psychology with a focus on modifying or adapting Short-Term Psychodynamic Psychotherapy (STPP) or Cognitive Behaviour Therapy (CTB) to meet the needs of minority groups such as the Indigenous Peoples of Canada. "
+      image: /uploads/anthony-image.jpg
     - title: Mabel Yu
       sub: Doctoral Student (Clinical Psychology)
       image: /uploads/mabel-yu.png